codelings-net/codelings/debug/README.md

-The following only works in Chrome (sadly no Firefox equivalent) and only in version 89+, which as of March 2021 was only available from the developer beta channel (which is publicly accessible without the need for any sign-ups) -
+The following only works in Chrome (sadly no Firefox equivalent) and only in version 89+, which as of March 2021 was only available from the developer beta channel (which is publicly accessible without the need for any sign-ups).

+The first step is to enable WebAssembly debugging via:

-Enable WebAssembly debugging via DevConsole > Settings (cogged wheel) > Experiments => (tick) WebAssembly Debugging: ...,
+DevConsole > Settings (cogged wheel, top right) > Experiments => (tick) WebAssembly Debugging: ...

-and then right-click on Module > $m Memory(1) > Inspect memory
+and then right-click on:

+DevConsole > Scope (in the right pane) > Module > memories > $m Memory(1)

+and choose 'Inspect memory'.